 Disclaimer: The contents and opinions of this blog post do not represent the views or values of Honours Review as a publication.

-Anyone who has ever read Sui Ishida’s popular dark fantasy manga series Tokyo Ghoul, or watched at least one episode of its anime adaptation, probably noticed that the series largely builds its plot around the theme of the so-called ‘(evil) double’ or ‘the Doppelgänger’.
+Anyone who has ever read Sui Ishida’s popular dark fantasy manga series Tokyo Ghoul, or watched at least one episode of its anime adaptation, might have noticed that the series largely builds its plot around the theme of the so-called ‘(evil) double’ or ‘the Doppelgänger’.

 Tokyo Ghoul is set in an alternate reality where humans coexist with cannibalistic ghouls.
-The ghouls look exactly like ‘normal’ human beings, mimicking their behavior and appearance.
+The ghouls look exactly like ‘normal’ human beings and they mimic their behavior and appearance.
 Most of them live among the human population in secret to avoid being caught by the authorities.
 Some of them, however, are consciously trying to suppress their ‘ghoulish’ nature, integrate with the human population, and pursue a ‘normal’, human life.

 Throughout the greater part of the series, the protagonist Kaneki Ken struggles with his ‘inner-ghoul’ and tries to find a balance between his human and ghoul side.
-But Kaneki’s struggle is a bit more intense than that of an ‘every-day ghoul’—because Kaneki is a half-ghoul; Neither a complete ghoul, nor a complete human being.
-A half-ghoul is usually an offspring of a human and a ghoul, or created artificially by transplanting ghoul organs into a human, as was the case with Kaneki.
+But Kaneki’s struggle is a bit more intense than that of an ‘every-day ghoul’ because Kaneki is a half-ghoul; neither a complete ghoul, nor a complete human being.
+A half-ghoul is usually an offspring of a human and a ghoul or is created artificially by transplanting ghoul organs into a human, as was the case with Kaneki.

-In general, the theme of the “Doppelgänger” (German: Literally “double-goer”) actually goes way back; All the way to German Romanticism and the German poet Heinrich Heine.
+In general, the theme of the “Doppelgänger” (German: Literally “double-goer”) actually goes all the way back to German Romanticism and the German poet Heinrich Heine.
 Heine’s poem Der Doppelgänger (1828) introduces the figure of ‘the double’ through the image of a man who suffers a mental breakdown once he encounters an individual looking exactly like him.

 Even though the theme of the “Doppelgänger” has roots in German Romanticism, it has become better known through the works of Edgar Allan Poe, Robert Louise Stevenson, and the Russian writer Fyodor Mikhailovich Dostoevsky.
 Poe’s short story William Wilson (1839) revolves around a student who meets a boy of the same name, age, and appearance.
 As a result, he loses his mind as the story unfolds and ‘the other William Wilson’ keeps appearing at different stages of ‘the original William Wilson’s’ life.
 Stevenson’s Strange Case of Dr. Jekyll and Mr. Hyde (1886) is probably the most famous story dealing with the theme of ‘the double’, in which Dr. Henry Jekyll experiments with chemicals that eventually turn him into the devious Mr. Edward Hyde.
 Finally, Dostoevsky’s famous novel The Double (1846) tells the story of a mentally-unstable clerk who is convinced that a double is stealing away his job, girl and bedroom.
 There’s a bunch of other books dealing with the theme of ‘the double’, but these are probably some of the best-known examples.
 There’s also a ton of pretty interesting movie adaptations to check out, such as Richard Ayoade’s The Double (2013), focusing on Dostoevsky’s novel.

 The list of anime series inspired by the theme of ‘the double’ could go on into infinity, but I will wrap up with one last example: Kazue Kato’s Blue Exorcist.
-Okay, so this one is perhaps not the most obvious example, but we can read Rin Okamura’s initial urge to suppress his demon instincts as representing a struggle between his ‘human self’ and the ‘demonic other’.
+This one is perhaps not the most obvious example but we can read Rin Okamura’s initial urge to suppress his demon instincts as representing a struggle between his ‘human self’ and the ‘demonic other’.